yupswing/plik/com/akifox/plik/geom/README.md

 What are the affine transformation you might ask...
 - read <a href="http://en.wikipedia.org/wiki/Affine_transformation">this wikipedia page</a>
 - read <a href="http://www.senocular.com/flash/tutorials/transformmatrix/">this great flash tutorial</a>

-You can find a working example in the <a href="https://github.com/yupswing/akifox-transform/tree/master/example">example folder</a>. (read below for more information)

 ## Example demo